-Uyghur emotion detection testing
+Beijing Uyghur emotion detection

-The Chinese government is testing a camera system that detects the emotions of the Uyghur people in the Xinjiang region of China.
+According to a whistleblower, the Chinese government is testing a camera system that detects the emotions of the Uyghur people in the Xinjiang region of China.

 The allegations were made to the BBC on condition of anonymity by a software engineer who says he installed the system.

-Most people, he says, are categorised as anxious or scared.
+Most people, he says, are categorised as 'anxious' or 'scared'.

 Home to 12 million ethnic minority Uyghurs, Xinjiang residents are under more or less constant surveillance.